 Sound is what convinces us that there is a larger world outside the frame.
 To engage our ears, as well as our eyes, will give your scene a depth and a richness that all the best suspense movies achieve.

 If a character is walking down a dark hallway, we need to hear each creak of the floorboards.
 If there is a bomb set to go off in 30 seconds, we need to hear that ticking clock.
+This is known as diegetic sound — sound that characters in the film can hear.
+Otherwise, sound only the audience can hear is non-diegetic sound.

 In The Ring, certain sounds that are typically uninteresting become terrifying.
 The static of the TV or the ringing of a telephone, in this context, are very important sounds.

 It’s not enough to feature these sounds in the film.
 They must be exaggerated as well.
 The ringing phone should be LOUD.
+Watch this scene with your eyes closed and just listen to how the sound is used to create suspense.

 When Noah watches as Samara comes out of his TV, sound design is critical.
 The side of the TV is dripping and we hear every drop.
 As Samara crawls along the floor, we hear her palm slipping against the wood.
 When Noah crashes against the shelves and litters the floor with broken glass, we hear the crunch under his hands and knees.